Tag

 Skaffold supports the following policies for tagging images:

-The tag policy is specified in the tagPolicy
+The tag policy is specified in the tagPolicy field of the build section of the

-Skaffold configuration file, skaffold.yaml
+Skaffold configuration file, skaffold.yaml.

 For a detailed discussion on Skaffold configuration, see Skaffold Concepts and skaffold.yaml References.

-is the default tag policy of Skaffold: if you do not specify the
+gitCommit is the default tag policy of Skaffold: if you do not specify the

-section, Skaffold will use Git information
+tagPolicy field in the build section, Skaffold will use Git information

 to tag artifacts.

-tagger will look at the Git workspace that contains
+The gitCommit tagger will look at the Git workspace that contains

-directory and tag according to those rules:
+the artifact’s context directory and tag according to those rules:

 - If the workspace is on a Git tag, that tag is used to tag images